 An HMRC International Trade visit can be daunting for any business – don’t worry help is at hand – hit the button for us to contact you.

-- Binding Tariff Rulings and Tariff Code Reviews.
+- Advance Tariff Rulings (AtaR), Advance Origin Rulings (AOR) and Rules of Origin / Tariff Code Reviews.

 Where clients have many tariff codes in use, binding rulings would not be practical and we can provide a review of import classifications based on our extensive classification experience.
 Where companies operate in a number of jurisdictions there can often be quite different classifications applied locally.
 We can help align such databases.

 - Reviews and Appeals of Customs Decisions and Assessments.

 Whenever HMRC gives a decision or issues an assessment you almost always have the right to appeal.
 Whether the decision is the classification of your product set out in a BTI (Binding Tariff Ruling) or a Post Clearance Demand Note (C18) we can help draft a letter of review or provide assistance with a First Tier Tribunal.

 In a supply chain, however complex, import duty should only be paid once and even then importers can potentially legally delay, reduce or remove liability for import duty.

 Customs Procedures are essential to ensure duty is only paid once in a supply chain: